jefvel/game-base/README.md

 * Possibility to set 2D pixel size for the screen.

-* Extremely simple entity system with fixed timestep updates.
+* Extremely simple entity and gamestate system with fixed timestep updates.

 * A HTML template file that gets exported along with the js output.
 Build and zip it and you're done.